dfelinto/blender-manual/manual/modeling/meshes/uv/tools/toolbar.rst

    The Rip tool separates UV faces from each other.

 :doc:`Grab </modeling/meshes/uv/tools/grab>`
-   The Grab tool moves UVs around.
+   The Grab tool moves UVs around using a brush.
 :doc:`Relax </modeling/meshes/uv/tools/relax>`
-   The Relax tool makes UVs more evenly distributed.
+   The Relax tool makes UVs more evenly distributed using a brush.
 :doc:`Pinch </modeling/meshes/uv/tools/pinch>`
    The Pinch tool moves UVs toward the brush's center.